gate-sso/gate/README.md

 #### Logs

 The puma logs are in `shared/log/puma.stdout.log`  and `shared/log/puma.stderr.log` and the app logs are in `log/<env>.log`, some errors may be being written directly to stdout/stderr and may not be available in the application's log file

+#### Scheduler

+Gate has several tasks that can be scheduled for maintenance purpose.
+Please see `config/scheduler.rb` to see the list of tasks.

+You may have to run `whenever --update-crontab` to update cronjob so that it run these tasks.
+Gate utilize `whenever` gem for maintaining scheduled tasks, which in turn utilize cronjob as its backend.